Cura : Care Beyond Boundaries Logo

 • Ask your doctors for recent test results, imaging reports and clinic letters

-• Write a list of medicines you take with doses and timing
+• Write a list of medicines you take, including dose and timing

 • Note any allergies to medicines, food or materials such as latex

-• Record important diagnoses and previous operations with dates if possible
+• Record important diagnoses and previous operations with dates when possible

-Keep copies of these documents in a simple folder or secure digital file.
+Keep your patient travel documents in a simple folder or secure digital file.
 Store one copy in your hand luggage so it stays with you during the trip.

 Build your medical trip checklist